 Many hospitals in the US have adopted the da Vinci surgical system, which Canadian hospitals have been slower to accept.
 But recent studies found that one issue with the minimally invasive robotic surgical system is that there's no standard of hours to ensure that doctors are well versed in its use before performing surgery.
 Not enough practice can lead to surgical errors, which regardless of the method can lead to devastating consequences for patients, which could greatly impact their quality of life.

 Medical malpractice lawyers pursue justice on the victims' behalf.
 In many medical malpractice cases, a victim's injury is through no fault of their own and a medical malpractice lawyer can help them pursue a claim.
 It's important that healthcare professionals are held accountable for their actions and with the expertise of a medical malpractice lawyer that can be done.

-Neinstein Personal Injury Lawyers’ medical malpractice lawyers have years of experience in handling a wide range of medical malpractice cases.
-You want a medical malpractice lawyer handling your case since they’re well versed in both the medical and legal fields.
+Neinstein medical malpractice lawyers have years of experience in handling a wide range of medical malpractice cases.
+You want a medical malpractice lawyer handling your case since they're well versed in both the medical and legal fields.

-If you don’t know who to turn to, contact one of Neinstein Personal Injury Lawyers’ medical malpractice lawyers for a free consultation.
-There will be no obligations when you come in and you’ll have access to a medical malpractice lawyer who will assess your situation and inform you of your options.
+If you don't know who to turn to, contact Neinstein Medical Malpractice Lawyers today for a free consultation.
+There will be no obligations when you come in and you'll have access to a medical malpractice lawyer who will assess your situation and inform you of your options.

 The lawyers in our medical malpractice group at Neinstein are part of a winning team that is dedicated to patient safety.
 Our lawyers are frequently recommended by former clients and by the Lexpert directory.